niklaushirt/istio-introduction/README.md

 1. Make sure that you check all types from the `Display` drop-down menu
 1. And `Requests percent of total` from the `Edge Labels` drop-down menu
 2. If you see no objects, there might be no traffic flowing through your mesh network yet (you chan change the seeting to display inactive objects too)
-3. You might want to changer the refresh rate to 5s to more easily observe the changes in traffic
+3. You might want to change the refresh rate to 5s to more easily observe the changes in traffic

 You can then observe traffic flowing through your mesh network.
 ![kiali](images/kiali_0.png)